 mock_async_callable() checks if what it is mocking is a coroutine function and refuses to mock if it is not.
 This is usually a good thing, as it prevents mistakes.
+In some cases, such as the ones related to this cython issue, this check can fail.

 If you are trying to mock some callable with it, that is not a coroutine function, but you are sure that it returns a coroutine when called, you can still mock it like this: